The idea of reading 10 full chapters about single malt whisky might seem a tad intimidating at first.

 malt whiskies have to offer.
 The third chapter about whisky geography looks at these issues - and more... >>>>>

 Do you consider yourself a whisky expert?
-Congratulations; then you can move along...
+Congratulations - you can move along...

-The Advanced Biginners is aimed at people that realise that there is more to learn about
+The Advanced Beginners Guide is aimed at people that realise that there is much more

 The ‘Debunker Bunker’ provides more room for the rants and raves that are often

-the result of discussions about one’s convictions.
-At the moment the bunker itself
+the result of discussions about the many myths & misconceptions in the whisky world.